-The UpCode program is an internship program in which teams of
+The UpCode program is an internship program in which multiple teams of

 high school coders build a custom software product based